 - Titanium-based dental implants

-These implants are made of titanium and, as mentioned, is the most common type of implants being used.
+These implants are made of titanium and, as mentioned, are the most common type of implants being used.

 - Zirconia-based dental implant materials